Pay Gap Report 2024

 For existing leaders, the following sessions have been identified:

 Overall the average pay for non-disabled colleagues is higher (2%) than for disabled colleagues at Great Places.
-The average salary for a non-disabled colleague at Great Places was £21.01 per hour compared to £18.20 per hour for an disabled colleague; a difference of £2.81 per hour.
+The average salary for a non-disabled colleague at Great Places was £21.01 per hour compared to £18.20 per hour for a disabled colleague; a difference of £2.81 per hour.

 The median salary for a non-disabled colleague was £18.52 per hour and £16.06 per hour for a disabled colleague; a difference of £2.46 per hour.